 Every vacancy at the FLETC has specific requirements peculiar to that particular position.
 But there are certain criteria which you can examine to find out if you will even be initially considered for the position.
 This information is contained in a section of FLETC's vacancy announcements called the Area of Consideration (AOC).
 There are two basic Areas of Consideration with which you need to be familiar.
 Following is each AOC as it would appear in a FLETC vacancy announcement and an explanation:

-A. Merit Promotion: Career and career-conditional employees of the Federal government and reinstatement eligibles.
+A. Merit Promotion: Career and career-conditional employees of the Federal government and reinstatement eligible.
 This AOC limits the vacancy announcement to current and former employees of the Federal Civil Service.
 A person who is reinstatement eligible is one who has left the government but still maintains his status.

 This AOC does have its exceptions, however.
 Those eligible under the Veteran's Readjustment Appointment Program (VRA) are not required to have status in order to apply for Merit Promotion positions up to and including the GS-11 level.
 The Office of Personnel Management's web page explains the VRA program and its requirements and limitations.
 Another exception to the status rule is the Direct Hire Authority to hire veterans with service-connected disabilities of 30% or more.
 There are also exceptions for those eligible under the Americans with Disabilities Act (ADA).
 Please contact Jim Bryant at (912) 280-5179 after reading the rest of this information in order to discuss the FLETC's compliance with the ADA and how it can be of benefit to you.
 All of these exceptions require certain documentation, so please read each announcement carefully.